nmshd/documentation/_docs_integrate/11-connector-configuration.md

     ```jsonc
     {
-        // a target with headers, the header object is optional
+        // a target with headers
         "target1": {
             "url": "https://example.com/enmeshed/webhook2",

-            // the following headers will be sent with the webhook
+            // the following headers will be sent as part of the webhook
             "headers": {
                 "a-header": "a-value",
                 "another-header": "another-value"